zzzprojects/EntityFramework-Classic/docs/pages/getting-started/overview.md

 ## Code First Migrations & .NET Core

-Unfortunately, migrations tools for .NET Core is not yet supported by our library.
+Unfortunately, migrations tool for .NET Core is not yet supported by our library.
 However, you can create a side project in .NET Framework to generate the migrations.

 ## Database First & .NET Core